 Growth marketing is a data-driven marketing approach.
 It makes use of modern-day software and tools to analyze different distribution channels and go all-in on those that perform best.

 According to growth hacker Sean Ellis, growth is all about high-velocity, high-tempo testing.
 This type of testing involves quick deployment of your best ideas, generating data points and meaningful insights, and determining what works and what doesn’t, all in the hopes of formulating a process that can be repeated for success.

 The process for running high tempo tests involves the following:

 - Continue with the good and scrap the bad

 Step 3: Optimize Your Funnels

-For starters, you can optimize your website speed for a faster load time.
+For starters, you can optimize your website speed for faster load time.
 Even a 1-second delay in page response can result in a 7% reduction in conversions.
-In a world of constant notifications, nobody has time for a slow loading website.
+In a world of constant notifications, nobody has time for a slow-loading website.